barryclark/jekyll-now/_posts/2022-01-21-safe-releases.md

 author_github_username: xhocquet
 ---

-Continuous integration and deployment is a core tenet of agile development and fundamental to a high-performing technology organization, as researcg by Gene Kim and colleagues have shown[[1]](https://itrevolution.com/book/accelerate/).
+Continuous integration and deployment is a core tenet of agile development and fundamental to a high-performing technology organization, as research by Gene Kim and colleagues have shown[[1]](https://itrevolution.com/book/accelerate/).
 Deploying frequently results in smaller releases, more frequent updates for your users, quicker feedback from real users, and a tighter feedback loop between business decisions and shipped products.

 The worst enemy of continuous deployment is a broken build.
 The larger the engineering team, the worse it is.
 Incompatible code and inconsistent DB state will trickle down your development process and cost engineers time and your business money.
 I believe a strong understanding of the basics and a standard playbook to follow are the most effective tools at our disposal to avoid common pitfalls around release issues.